 You would think, with all the leaps and bounds made in the medical industry, that (at the very least) advice would be offered to postpartum patients in terms of at-home therapeutic care, in an effort to naturally support their patient’s Endocrine Systems and help to balance their hormones after they’ve had a baby.

-But when a person passes away from any one of those, it is labeled as only any of those, with no elaboration as to the cause of the fatality.
-I’m not saying that all cases of cancer and all heart attacks are a direct cause of a severe hormonal imbalance, but I am saying that hormones play a vital role in all major life functions and should be acknowledged as such.
+But when a person passes away from any of those, it is labeled as only any of those, with no elaboration as to the cause of the fatality.
+I’m not saying that all heart attacks and strokes are a direct cause of a severe hormonal imbalance, but I am saying that hormones play a vital role in ALL major life functions and should be acknowledged as such.

-On my mother’s side of the family, it has always been a strange coincidence that both of my great-grandmothers passed away at the age of 32, within the first twelve weeks following their final labor and delivery.
+On my mother’s side of the family, it has always been a strange coincidence that both of my great-grandmothers passed away at the age of 32, within the first six weeks following their final labor and delivery.
 Not from the actual act of labor and delivery itself, but during the early weeks postpartum.
 I can’t help but wonder, would their fates have been different had postpartum Endocrine Support been provided?
 And how much has actually changed in the area of hormonal support since the 1940’s?… And, given my age and genetic disposition, would I be able survive another pregnancy?
-(As it stands right now, I am exactly one year postpartum and STILL desperately trying to recover!)
+As it stands right now, I am one year postpartum and STILL desperately trying to recover!

 And so the hidden, yet somehow comical, stigma of the hormonally imbalanced mom continues in our society, threatening to push us while we teeter over the edge of insanity.